 If you are are looking for a simple cake to bake next weekend you may also like this simple orange cake, quick and so fragrant, or this raw chocolate banana cake, perfect for those who like an intense chocolate flavor.

-- Dark chocolate: 100 g, broken into pieces (see notes)
+- 100 g dark chocolate, broken into pieces

-- Unsalted butter: 250 g, room temperature, divided
+- 250 g unsalted butter, room temperature, divided

-- Vanilla extract: 2 teaspoons (see how to make your own vanilla extract)
+- 2 teaspoons vanilla extract: 2 teaspoons (see how to make your own vanilla extract)

 - Preheat the oven to 180 °C. Grease a loaf pan with butter and sprinkle with flour.